Skip to main content

 The Austrian Alps in summer are wicked for yodelling and singing Sound of Music-style, but once the temps drop, we’re all about the Austrian ski resorts, baby.
 Whether you’re tearing it up on the black diamond slopes, owning the bunny hills, getting in some quality cardio with cross-country skiing, or just there for the awesome après, there’s a whole lot of ski fun to be had in Austria…

-So get ya lift pass out and jump in that cable car and check out these 12 best ski resorts in Austria.
+So get ya lift pass out and jump in that cable car and check out these 14 best ski resorts in Austria.
 Get ready to spend your winter on some real slopes…

 Image source:Contiki

-11. Alpbach
+12. Alpbach

-Any Austria ski list should include the small but mighty Alpbach ski resort for a few reasons.
+Any Austria ski list should include the small but mighty Alpbach ski area for a few reasons.
 The timber houses of Alpach village are some of the most picturesque in all of Austria and make for the perfect backdrop for a winter escape worthy of the ‘gram.
 Just imagine those charming mountain huts gracing your feed!
 It’s even been rated one of the prettiest places in Austria on multiple occasions.

 Where to find the best après ski in Europe